NovaCaelum-Founder/fresh-eyes/README.md

                             ◄───   you arbitrate; your own agents implement
 ```

 The packet is the entire interface.
-The consultant evaluates what it is handed, against the rubric it is handed, and nothing more.
+The consultant evaluates what it is handed, against the rubric it is handed, and nothing more by design.

 ## The packet protocol